George Preston Marshall: Career

 In 1960, Marshall opposed the addition of the Dallas Cowboys to the NFL, ending his team's stature as the only team south of the Mason–Dixon line.
 He only agreed to the addition after a rival acquired the rights to the fight song from the writer of the music and threatened to prohibit the team from playing it at games.
 In November 1960, Marshall sold 25% of the team to Jack Kent Cooke for $350,000.
 Marshall was extremely frugal and did not let the team spend money on travel expenses and salaries.
-He once berated Pittsburgh Steelers owner Art Rooney for driving up salaries by signing University of Colorado star Byron White for $15,800, the highest contract in football in the late 1930s.
+He once berated Pittsburgh Steelers owner Art Rooney for driving up salaries by signing then University of Colorado's Byron White for $15,800, then the highest contract in football in the late 1930s.
 One sportswriter referred to Marshall as "the last of the small-time spenders."